directus-labs/guest-authoring/angular-with-directus/how to integrate directus with Angular.md

 ![blog post pages](blog-post-page.png)

 ## Add Navigation
-To avoid navigating through the application manually, you should add navigation links that will dynamically route you to different components.
-To achieve this, go to `src/app/app.component.html` and add the following code before the `<router-outlet/>` tag.
+While not strictly Directus-related, there are now several pages that aren't linked to each other.
+Open `src/app/app.component.html` and add the following code before the `<router-outlet/>` tag:

 ```html
 <nav>